razinlightyear/CS_Capstone_Woof/README.md

 `$ curl -L get.rvm.io | bash`
 	Make sure this line is in your `~/.profile` so that it's loaded for every terminal session
 `[[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"`
+  _Follow the Database initialization_
+  * Follow the Database initilaization below
   _Install the latest stable version of ruby (as of 3/12/2017)_
 	`$ rvm install 2.4.0`
   _Create a gemset for our application (Do this so that you can isolate your ruby dependencies)_